lancedb/lancedb-vercel-chatbot/README.md

 ![Demo website landing page](https://i.imgur.com/Hk7tXgu.png)

 ## Deployment
  You can find deployment options for NextJS [here](https://nextjs.org/docs/pages/building-your-application/deploying).
-Note that currently, we do not support deployment on Vercel, due to the `50 mb` serverless function code limit.
+Note that currently we do not support deployment on Vercel, due to the `50 mb` serverless function code limit.

 To deploy this template, you will need to set environment variables `OPENAI_API_KEY` and `BASE_URL`.
 You can get an OpenAI AI key [here](https://openai.com/blog/openai-api).
-The 'BASE_URL` is the url to your deployed website.
+The `BASE_URL` is the url to your deployed website.

 ## Development